therealpeterpython/remembot/README.md

 That's all!

 ## Features
-You can use the main programm on every platform with python support.
+You can use the main program on every platform with python support.
 If you use it on linux you can also use the auto_starter.sh.
 This is a script checks if your bot is running and starts it if necessary.
+You can create a cronjob to execute it periodically.

 ## Commands
 The most important command is `/add`.